oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 5.1.5 Requirement 5: security.txt

 In the security.txt there MUST be at least one field `CSAF` which points to either the ROLIE service document or a directory with CSAF files.
 If this field indicates a web URI, then it MUST begin with "https://" (as per section 2.7.2 of [RFC7230]).
+See [SECURITY-TXT] for more details.

 > At the time of this writing, the security.txt is still a proposed standard.
 The `CSAF` field has not been officially added yet.